 Speaking of spices…. spices are sort of my specialty.
-I know there are a lot of pre-made tandoori spice blends on the market, but I hope you’ll try my recipe as written.
-I put a lot of thought into the spices that I use and I tweak them until I get the flavor just right.
+I know there are many pre-made tandoori spice blends on the market, but I hope you’ll try my recipe as written.
+I put a lot of thought into the spices that I use, and I tweak them until I get the flavor just right.
 That’s why you almost always see me listing out individual spices in my recipes (see: chana masala, sambar).

 WATCH HOW EASY IT IS TO THIS CHICKEN AND POTATO CURRY!